wercker-labs/wercker-blog/source/posts/2013-10-16-new-menubar.md

 Our goal was to create more focus on the content and a less obstrusive navigation.

 What we did is, combine the top bar with the side bar and designed a minimized version of the side bar.
-The new menu now minimizes itself after loggin in on wercker, showing only the icons.
+The new menu now minimizes itself after logging in on wercker, showing only the icons.
 On touch/rollover, it animates to show the full menu.
 The nice thing is, it animates really snappy and doesn't slow you down.